idanless/bypass-copy-paste-/README.md

-simple tool wirte in python code (3.x) to byapss vpn (copy\paste) you run it copy what you want and go to remote \ vpn screen and hit "left alt+left ctrl+a" then you will see that magic begins :)
+simple tool wirte in python code (3.x) to byapss vpn (copy\paste) run simple (as you know) copy and go to remote \ vpn screen and hit "left ctrl+q" then you will see that magic begins :)